 In the study published Sept.
 19 in Nature Food, the researchers compared food systems transitions for 155 countries over time by exploring changes that include rising incomes, increased urbanization and intensified agricultural methods.

 In nations with industrial food systems, nearly everyone can now afford a recommended diet.
 Diets are considered affordable if it costs less than roughly two-thirds of the median income.
 People living in countries with emerging food systems fair less well, with only 82% able to afford a nutritious diet.
 Those unable to afford nutritious food are most often located in countries with rural food systems.

-But for the success in making food more abundant and affordable to billions of people, food systems have failed to deliver optimal nutrition and health outcomes, environmental sustainability, and inclusion and equity, according to researchers at Cornell’s College of Agriculture and Life Sciences, Purdue University, Johns Hopkins and the Food and Agriculture Organization of the United Nations.
+But for the success in making food more abundant and affordable to billions of people, food systems have failed to deliver optimal nutrition and health outcomes, environmental sustainability, and inclusion and equity, according to researchers at Cornell’s College of Agriculture and Life Sciences, Purdue University, Johns Hopkins, University of Notre Dame and the Food and Agriculture Organization of the United Nations.